The following is an overview of published work in past milestones and is not comprehensive of my duties or work not made public at this time.

 In their journey through Wallaru, players fight figments of emotion on their quest to free Daesin from his existential crisis.

-Rage overwhelms the player by dealing gradual damage very quickly, requiring the player to think and act fast
+Rage overwhelms the player by stacking hanging effects that deal damage over time, requiring the player to think and act fast.

-Desperation stacks defenses the player must remove or hit around
+Desperation stacks defenses the player must explicitly remove or hit around to deal lethal damage.

-Despair stops buffs but accelerates player damage itself
+Despair stops buffs but accelerates the player's own damage.

-Paranoia reacts off of the player's actions trying to anticipate their next move, encouraging the player to think about the order they execute their strategy
+Paranoia acts via its anticipation the player's next move, encouraging the player to think about the order they execute their strategy.

 Bringing back the public boss fight, a type of encounter from early Wizard101 worlds, this is a challenging fight hidden behind a secret pet door that wizards of any level can join or spectate.